 foundation@kuzuko.com

-Please send us an email if you would like to get in touch, or provide a donation.
+Please send us an email if you would like to get in touch or make a donation.
 We would love to hear from you.